-These unaudited condensed consolidated interim financial statements, including comparatives of Nicola have been prepared in accordance with IFRS as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
+The consolidated financial statements of Nicola have been prepared in accordance with IFRS as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").

-These unaudited condensed consolidated interim financial statements have been authorized for release by the Company's Board of Directors on August 26, 2021 c) Basis of Measurement d) Use of Estimates and Judgments
+These consolidated financial statements have been authorized for release by the Company's Board of Directors on February 28, 2022.

-These unaudited condensed consolidated interim financial statements include the accounts of the Company and its wholly owned subsidiary, Huldra Properties Inc.
+These consolidated financial statements include the accounts of the Company and its wholly owned subsidiary, Huldra Properties Inc. All inter-company balances, and transactions are eliminated on consolidation.